 “Protestant” describes the Christian reform movement that started in 16th-century Europe that opposed certain doctrines and practices of the Catholic church.
 “Evangelical” describes a movement within Protestantism that began in the 19th century and grew in the 20th century that emphasizes the gospel.

 Is “Protestant” a denomination?
 Is “evangelical” a denomination?
 What do Protestants about the Bible, God, Jesus, the Holy Spirit, the Church, and the end times?
-What do evangelicals believe about this doctrines?
+What do evangelicals believe about these doctrines?
 Keep reading to learn more.

 Protestant vs Evangelical: Overview